djom0002/djom0002/README.md

 Hi there 👋

-I'm Brice Djomo from Canada, I'm currently in my second year at Algonquin College studying computer engineering
+I'm Brice Djomo from Canada, I'm currently in my second year at Algonquin College studying Computer Engineering

 Currently an inten as an IT Tech Analyst at AAFC